PAX5 Deficiency – Definition

 Genotype-phenotype correlation

-The p.G183S missense mutation has so far been found in all known leukemia patients who are carriers of a PAX5 mutation.
-However, there is also proof that the missense mutation is present in phenotypically healthy people with a PAX5 mutation.
+The p.G183S missense mutation has so far been found in all known leukemia patients who are carriers of a pathogenic PAX5 variant.
+However, there is also proof that the missense mutation is present in phenotypically healthy people with a pathogenic PAX5 variant.
 There is reduced transcriptional activity which points to a partial loss-of-function.

 Penetrance: